-Europe awaits regulator decision on AstraZeneca vaccine and blood clot threat
+Europe awaits regulator’s decision on AstraZeneca vaccine and blood clot threat

 “Even if it turns out that the vaccine is harmless for most, it will unfortunately not be easy to rebuild trust,” Ulrich Weigeldt, chairman of the German Association of General Practitioners, told Redaktionsnetzwerk Deutschland on Thursday.

-William Booth in London, Luisa Beck in Berlin and Martin Selsoe Sorensen in Copenhagen contributed.
+Martin Selsoe Sorensen in Copenhagen contributed to this report.

 Denmark and Norway suspend AstraZeneca coronavirus vaccine over blood clot concerns, even as European regulator maintains it is safe